prisma/prisma-examples/deployment-platforms/edge/cloudflare-workers/with-d1/README.md

 ## Notes about migrations

-This project uses an already existing [SQL schema](./prisma/schema.sql) file which you execute via `npx wrangler execute` to keep the demo simple.
+This project uses an already existing [SQL schema](./prisma/schema.sql) file which you execute via `wrangler d1 execute` to keep the demo simple.

 If you want to evolve your schema and keep track of the migration history, you can take a look at the recommended [migration workflows](https://www.prisma.io/docs/orm/overview/databases/cloudflare-d1#migration-workflows) for D1 in the Prisma docs.